dbader/node-datadog-metrics/README.md

 such as total hard disk space, process uptime, total number of active users, or number of rows in a database table.
 The optional timestamp is in milliseconds since 1 Jan 1970 00:00:00 UTC, e.g. from `Date.now()`.
+An optional host can be provided to override the value specified in the initialization options.

 Example: